$0 Nova Scotia Adoption Quick-Start Checklist

 What's the difference between Assisted Adoption Benefits and the tax credit?

 They cover different things.
 The federal tax credit offsets eligible adoption expenses paid during the process.
-Assisted Adoption Benefits are ongoing monthly support payments for children who are placed through DCS with special needs or challenging histories — they range from $14.64 to $21.02 per diem depending on the child's designation.
-These benefits are negotiated before court finalization and are not available for all placements.
+Assisted Adoption Benefits are ongoing per diem support for children who are placed through DCS with special needs or challenging histories — rates are approximately $14.64 to $21.02 per day.
+Discuss eligibility and current rates with DCS before finalization; support is tied to the child's specific needs at placement and is not available for all placements.

 The Nova Scotia Adoption Process Guide was built for families in exactly this position — with the DCS waiting period ahead of them and the question of how to use it productively.
 It covers the pathway decision, PRIDE training, home study preparation, the DCS vs. MFCS navigation, and the complete financial framework for Nova Scotia adoption.